Mastisol® Liquid Adhesive

 Security comes in four easy steps:

-Crack: Place an individual vial blister pack on a hard surface with the label facing down.
+Crack: Place an individual sterile vial blister pack on a hard surface with the label facing down.
 Gently apply pressure to the vial through the blister pack to crush the inner ampule to release Mastisol.

 Peel: Peel back the lid of the blister pack and remove the vial using aseptic technique.